JakobFrh/DS-ML_Final/READYOU.md

 We tried various data augmentation techniques:
 - **Back translation:** Not kept due to high computation costs.
-- **Synonyms:** Decreased model accuracy.
+- **Synonyms:** Decreased the models accuracy.
-- **GPT-3.5 API:** Poor sentence variety that decreased model accuracy.
+- **GPT-3.5 API:** Poor sentence variety that decreased models accuracy.

 ## **Step 4: Large Language Models (LLM)** 🧠

-We then explored large language models:
+We then explored large language models, amongst the possible llm's we decided to go for variations of Googles BERT (Bidirectional Encoder Representations from Transformers) Algorithm:
-- **DistilBERT-multilanguage:** Increased accuracy of final prediction.
+- **DistilBERT-multilanguage** (a smaller model), nevertheless ensuring similar performance: Increased accuracy of our final prediction.
 - **CamemBERT-base model:** Specifically designed for French, boosting accuracy to 59%.

 ## **Step 5: Merging Different Ideas** 🤝

 ### 📝 Overview

-Taking the assumption that the data are more or less equally weighted like in the train dataset, we noticed that the Camembert model is more cautious with the extreme values A1/C2.
+Under the assumption that in terms of difficulty the sentences in the test dataset are roughly equally distributed as in the train dataset, we noticed that the Camembert model is more cautious with the extreme values A1/C2.
 While the pipeline results were excellent with these two categories, we decided to focus on the pipeline and try to improve its efficiency on A1/C2 predictions.

 ### 🚀 Improvements and Adjustments